An Investment in Healthy Manhood and Societal Healing

 Other Ways to Give

-MKP USA is registered as a 501(c)3 corporation, with a federal tax ID number of 36-3712913.
+MKP USA is registered as a 501(c)3 corporation.
 Donations are fully deductible.
 MKP USA Letter of Determination 501(c)(3) Status Information – MKPUSA Determination Letter 2014.
 View our Audited financial statements and Donor Bill of Rights.
-Corporate Mailing Address: ManKind Project USA, PO Box 383, Kaysville, UT 84037
+Charitable Solicitation Disclosure Statements are available for all states.

 MKP USA has a dedicated opt-in only email list for advertising highly relevant personal growth opportunities for men and women.
 This list is available to organizations and individuals wishing to get the word out to New Warriors across the United States about upcoming events.
 Learn more by clicking here.